pyzo/pyzo-website/start.rst

     :align: center

-To get started with Pyzo, you need to install the Pyzo IDE (in which you write your code), a Python environment (in which you run your code), and scientific packages.
+To get started with Pyzo, you need to install the Pyzo IDE (in which you write your code) and a Python environment (in which you run your code).

 Step 1: install the Pyzo IDE